Pennsylvania College of Technology

-Pennsylvania College of Technology (Penn College) is a public college in Williamsport, Pennsylvania.
+The Pennsylvania College of Technology (Penn College) is a public college in Williamsport, Pennsylvania.
 It is affiliated with, but a self-governing entity of, Pennsylvania State University.
-As an applied technology college (known by the locals and alumni alike as "Penn Tech", for decades) the school offers certificate, associate, baccalaureate, and master's degree programs in more than 100 fields of study.
+It is an applied technology college (known by the locals and alumni alike as "Penn Tech", for decades) that offers certificate, associate, baccalaureate, and master's degree programs in more than 100 fields of study.
 The college's student body is 64% male and 86% are full-time.

-Pennsylvania College of Technology is broken down into three schools of study; School of Business, Arts & Sciences, School of Engineering Technologies and School of Nursing & Health Sciences.
+Pennsylvania College of Technology is broken down into three schools of study: School of Business, Arts & Sciences; School of Engineering Technologies; and School of Nursing & Health Sciences.

-The college's athletic teams play under the school's nickname the Penn College Wildcats.
-Penn College yields 15 varsity sports teams which compete in National Collegiate Athletic Association (NCAA) Division III in the North Eastern Athletic Conference (NEAC).
+The college's athletic teams are the Penn College Wildcats.
+It has 15 varsity sports teams which compete in National Collegiate Athletic Association (NCAA) Division III in the United East Conference (UEC).

 History

-The school began in 1914 as an adult education and training facility at Williamsport High School.
-It grew into the Williamsport Technical Institute in 1941.
+The school began in 1914 as an adult education and training facility at "Williamsport High School".
+It grew into the "Williamsport Technical Institute" in 1941.
 During World War II, the school operated 24 hours per day, providing war production training to help meet defense industry needs.
 Additionally, both during and after the war, the institute provided training and retraining for disabled veterans.
-In 1965, the Williamsport Area Community College (WACC) was founded, succeeding the former technical institute.
+In 1965, the "Williamsport Area Community College" (WACC) was founded, succeeding the former technical institute.
 It continued providing technical training for residents of northern Pennsylvania.
-In 1989, the college became a special mission affiliate of Pennsylvania State University and changed its name to Pennsylvania College of Technology.
+In 1989, the college became a special mission affiliate of Pennsylvania State University and changed its name to "Pennsylvania College of Technology".

 Academics

 Penn College offers more than 100 bachelor, associate, and certificate majors in careers ranging from manufacturing, design, transportation, and construction to hospitality, health, business, and natural resources.
 Additionally, the College offers a Master of Science in Physician Assistant Studies, and is launching a Master of Science in Nursing launching in Fall 2021.
-The College is a recognized leader in apprenticeship development through its Workforce Development department, co-administering an $8 million federal grant program to create industry-driven strategies for apprenticeships in advanced manufacturing fields and serving more than 3,200 apprentices in the process.
+The College is involved in apprenticeship development through its Workforce Development department, co-administering an $8 million federal grant program to create industry-driven strategies for apprenticeships in advanced manufacturing fields and serving more than 3,200 apprentices in the process.
 The college is accredited by the Middle States Commission on Higher Education.